wp-plugins/jch-optimize/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Improved code running in admin section
+* Add Profiler menu item on Admin Bar to review the times taken for the plugin methods to run.
+* Keep HTML comments in 'Basic' HTML Minification level.
+Required for some plugins to work eg. Nextgen gallery.
+* Saving cache in non-PHP files to make it compatible with  WP Engine platform.
+* Minor bug fixes and improvements.

 = 1.1.0 =
 * Added visual indicators to show which Automatic setting is enabled
 * Added multiselect exclude options so it's easier to find files/plugins to exclude from combining if they cause problems
 * Bug fixes and improvements in the HTML, CSS, and javascript minification libraries
 * Added levels of HTML minification

 = 1.0.2 =
 * Fixed bug in HMTL Minnify library manifested on XHTML templates